shivannis/xandr-docs-public/xandr-docs/articles/monetize/managing-mobile-discrepancies.md

 server several minutes before actually being shown to a user when they complete a game level.
-Because our ad server waits several minutes to count the impression, the user finishes the game, views the creative, and Xandr then logs the impression as expected, thus avoiding any discrepancy issues.
+Because our ad server waits several minutes to count the impression, the user finishes the game, views the creative, and Microsoft Advertising then logs the impression as expected, thus avoiding any discrepancy issues.

 ## Related topics